-And even if a car doesn’t cause a fatality, it can still inflict significant harm and trauma on you and your loved ones.
+And, even if a car doesn’t cause a fatality, it can still inflict significant harm and trauma on you and your loved ones.
+There were also an estimated 104,000 crash-related injuries to pedestrians in 2020, based on data from emergency departments across the country.

 Distracted driving is risky enough on its own.
 When you add alcohol into the mix, you’re staring down an increasingly dangerous situation for pedestrians.

-Unfortunately, alcohol is a highly common factor among pedestrian accidents—almost half of all crashes resulting in pedestrian deaths involved alcohol impairment for the driver or the pedestrian.
-One in every three fatal pedestrian accidents involved a pedestrian with a blood alcohol content of 0.08 grams per deciliter, while 13% involved a driver with the same BAC.
+Unfortunately, alcohol is a highly common factor among pedestrian accidents—almost half of all crashes resulting in pedestrian deaths involve alcohol impairment for the driver or the pedestrian.
+About one in every three fatal pedestrian accidents involved a pedestrian with a blood alcohol content (BAC) of 0.08 grams per deciliter, while 13% involved a driver with the same BAC.

 This points to a major issue in many pedestrian accidents—responsibility.